-You can change the angular width of the arc by changing thickness in the Masks data window, you can change the angular range of the arc by RB dragging either end of the arc (NB: increments only in whole degrees), and you can move the arc along a constant 2Θ angle by LB dragging on any edge of the mask.
+You can change the angular width of the arc by changing thickness in the Masks data window, you can change the angular range of the arc by dragging either end of the arc (NB: increments only in whole degrees), and you can move the arc along a constant 2Θ angle by dragging on any point inside the mask.
 The curvature is centered on the beam center position and follows a constant 2Θ curve established by the detector calibration.

 Next let’s deal with the beam stop.
 I’m going to use both a polygon and a spot to cover it.
-Move the zoom area to be around the center, make sure the zoom buttons are off, enter ‘s’ on the plot and press mouse LB with the cursor positioned where you want the spot (probably on the ‘X’ – beam center position).
+Move the zoom area to be around the center, make sure the zoom buttons are off, enter ‘s’ on the plot and press mouse LB with the cursor positioned where you want the spot.
 A 1mm diameter red circle will appear on the plot

 And the Masks window will have new information

 You can change the diameter of the spot, I used 7.0; the plot now shows a ring that just covers the beam stop.
 You may have to drag it a bit (Hint: drag the center of the spot) to get it well centered.